 There is almost never a one-to-one relationship between what we think of as a cause of behaviours that challenge and the behaviour itself.
 It is better to think of factors that make the behaviour more or less likely to occur.
-It is also important when thinking about behaviours that challenge in children and adults who have Angelman syndrome that a variety of factors are considered and, that it is not assumed that the cause of behaviours that challenge at one time is necessarily the cause at a later date.
+It is also important when thinking about behaviours that challenge to consider a variety of factors, and to not assume that the cause of behaviours that challenge at one time is necessarily the cause at a later date.

-There is very clear evidence that the causes of behaviours that challenge differ between people and they may change over time.
-Additionally, even if the form of behaviours that challenge are similar for two people (e.g. they both bang their heads) it does not necessarily mean that they happen for the same reason.
+There is very clear evidence that the causes of behaviours that challenge differ between people and that they may change over time.
+Additionally, even if the form of behaviours that challenge are similar for two people (e.g., they both bang their heads) it does not necessarily mean that it happens for the same reason.

-In the following pages we will consider the possible causes of behaviours that challenge in Cornelia de Lange syndrome, focusing first on internal causes and then moving on to external causes and then we will consider how these might interact at one point in time and over time.
+In the following pages we will consider the possible causes of behaviours that challenge in Cri du Chat syndrome, focusing first on internal causes and then moving on to external causes, we then consider how these might interact at one point in time and also over a period of time.